Industrial Design 1

-The study program teaches students to engage with design.
-This covers a variety of analytical and creative processes and stages.
+The study programme teaches students to engage with design, which comprises a variety of analytical and creative processes and stages.

-During the course of studies, we bring a wide spectrum of theoretical knowledge in lively connection with skills gained regarding materials, production possibilities, presentation and transfer methods.
-The various labs and workshops allow for experiments and the creation of prototypes.
+Throughout the course of studies, we put a wide range of theoretical knowledge into vivid interrelation with skills gained regarding materials and manufacturing, as well as presentation and transfer methods.
+Various labs and workshops encourage experiments and the creation of prototypes.

-The course of studies is characterised to a large extent by knowledge transfer in small groups, critical discussions and direct argumentation between teaching staff and students.
-The multitude of methods and the confrontation with various approaches and ways of thinking enable the students to develop and hone their design profile, and they learn to position their designs within the respective environment.
+We consider the transfer of knowledge within small groups, critical discussions and direct reasoning between teaching staff and students to be vital; this aspect both supports and structures our design courses.
+The multitude of methods and the confrontation with various approaches and ways of thinking enable students to develop and hone their distinctive creative profile.
+They learn to situate their designs within respective contexts.

-Subsequent vocational activities can be either freelance, or in businesses and institutions, or in areas of science, teaching and research.
-The course of studies enables graduates to apply their individual design language and explain it to others.
-It also empowers them to influence the current design discourse by adding their own approach that is based on the awareness of cultural, social, economic, ecological and political responsibility.
+Subsequent vocational activities are freelance, in businesses or institutions, in areas of science, teaching and research.
+The course of studies enables graduates to apply their individual design language and make it comprehensible to others.
+It also qualifies them to influence the current design discourse by adding their own approach that is based on an awareness of cultural, social, economic, ecological and political responsibility.